 Elementary and Secondary Education Act requires all LEA’s to notify parents of all children in all Title I schools that they have the right to request and receive timely information on the professional qualifications of their children’s classroom teachers.
-This notice must be sen at the start of each school year.
-The notice does not itself contain the reacher information; it simply tells parents the types of information they may request.
+This notice must be sent at the start of each school year.
+The notice does not itself contain the teacher information; it simply tells parents the types of information they may request.

 At a minimum, if a parent requests it, LEA/school must report: